Your email list is the life and blood of your business.

 When you have already contacted someone on LinkedIn:

 In addition to these, there will also be contacts with whom you have never conversed, and logically speaking, would never have either.
-It is highly possible that their sole purpose of adding you as contact is to increase their visibility or simply to increase their number of contacts.In this case, you should control and resist the urge to export this list and mass email them from your email service provider.
+It is highly possible that their sole purpose of adding you as contact is to increase their visibility or simply to increase their number of contacts.In this case, you should control and resist the urge to export this list and mass email them from your free email service provider.
 This is only an open invitation for the generation of spam complaints.
 A graver downside is that it can negatively impact how prospective clients view you and your business, which may ultimately financially impact your bottom line.

 Unless you are 100% sure that your contacts are willing to receive your emails, do not share it with them.
 It is always better to ask for permission.
 If you are sure that the recipients are willing, then you can go forward and set about increasing your email list with a clean mind.